|EUGENE M. MCCARTHY, PHD GENETICS|

 In the summer of 2008, news stories surfaced on the Internet picturing a creature said to have been born in a litter of piglets farrowed by a sow belonging to Feng Zhanglin, a resident of Xiping township in the province of Hunan in China.
 The animal (shown at right), described as a monkey-pig, was born July 19, 2008.
 The pictures associated with the various stories look real, but what is this creature?
 An actual pig-monkey hybrid?
 A strange, complex mutant?
 Many have suggested even that it is a pig-human hybrid.

-In 1699 Sir John Floyer authored an account of two supposed human-pig hybrids (Philosophical Transactions of the Royal Society, vol. 21).
+In 1699 the English physician Sir John Floyer (1649-1734) authored an account of two supposed human-pig hybrids (Philosophical Transactions of the Royal Society, vol. 21).
 There he states that

 In May 1699 there was shewed to me a Pig, at Weeford in Staffordshire, with a Face something representing an Humane Fœtus, and the roundness of the Head, and the flatness of the Ears surprised all Persons, and they did usually apprehend it to be a Humane Face, produced by the Copulation of two Species. … This kind of Monstrous Pigs … I believe is very frequent, because I had another [piglet] of the same Kind sent me out Derbyshire, which had a resemblance of a Man’s face and all the other parts of a Pig, and this had the same Chin, and depression betwixt the Eyes, and the roundness of the Head and flatness of the Ears I have above described.

-Other examples of alleged pig-human hybrids can be found in writings of French surgeon Ambroise Paré, who writes (Paré 1646, pp. 665-666) that
+Other examples of alleged pig-human hybrids can be found in writings of French surgeon Ambroise Paré, who says (Paré 1646, pp. 665-666) that

 Both of these alleged hybrids are figured in Paré (1646, p.
 665).
 The first is no doubt a reference to a single-sentence mentioning such a hybrid in the Chronica Majora of the English chronicler Matthew Paris (c.
 1200-1259): "At the same time [1109 A.D.], in a parish of Liège, a sow gave birth to a piglet with the face of a man."
 Tranlated by E.M.
 McCarthy.
 Original Latin: "Eodem tempore in parochia Legiensi porca porcellum enixa est, sed faciem hominis habentem" (Luard 1874, vol. 2, p.
 136).⁴

 In the case of all of these alleged human-pig hybrids it is always the forepart of the animal that resembles humans and the rear that resembles pigs, a point on which the European and Chinese records agree.
 This description is also in accordance with the two recent cases described at the beginning of this article.

 Since he believed such things to be real, it's not surprising that Locke, wound up his discussion of pig-human hybrids, by asserting that no one really knows exactly what a "human being" might be: